Set Current Location

 Representing the spirit of American shopping, this well-known stretch of Michigan Avenue has something for everyone in hundreds of trendy stores, one-of-a-kind galleries, Chicago souvenir shops and mouth-watering bakeries and cafes selling anything and everything.
 During the holiday season, check out the decorations that make the mile look even more magnificent.
 Hardcore shoppers will want to start at the north end, a cluster of three malls: Chicago Place Mall, Water Tower Place and the 900 North Michigan Shops.
 Store hours vary.

-Travel from ancient civilizations through modern times, viewing remnants of bygone cultures and traditions at The Field Museum.
-Get the inside story on Sue, the largest and most complete Tyrannosaurus Rex dinosaur skeleton, or view preserved man-eating lions and other animals.
-For a truly subterranean experience, check out the Underground Adventure, an exhibit dedicated to soil and how it sustains life, or just relax at one of several places to eat.
-Free for members, teachers and military personnel.
-Chicago residents receive a discount.
+Travel from ancient civilizations through modern times, to view the remnants of bygone cultures and traditions at The Field Museum.
+Get the inside story on Sue, the largest and most complete Tyrannosaurus Rex dinosaur skeleton or view preserved man-eating lions and other animals.
+For a truly subterranean experience, check out the Underground Adventure, an exhibit dedicated to soil and how it sustains life or just relax at one of several places to eat.
+Admission to the museum is free for members, teachers and military personnel.
+Moreover, Chicago residents receive a discount.

 Wrigley Field is one of the country's oldest ballparks and also one of the prettiest.
 You won't find any Astroturf here because the fans would not allow it.
 The real grass is kept a lush green, and the ivy grows thick and heavy along the outfield walls.
 Now home to the Chicago Cubs, at one time the Chicago Bears football team played here.
 Even if you are aren't a sports fan, you will enjoy a visit to this stadium.
 There's enough sense of history to satisfy anyone looking for a slice of the past.
 Make sure to grab a hot dog and a beer before finding your seat to watch the ballgame.
 Don't have a ticket?
 You can try to get a free peek of the game at "The Knothole" - a 20-foot (6 meter) long rectangular opening on the Sheffield Avenue side of the stadium.
 Don't forget to check out the statue of famed radio and television broadcaster Harry Caray outside.